General Motors (GM) Q2 2017 Results - Earnings Call Transcript

 John Murphy - Bank of America Merrill Lynch

 Good morning.
 Just a first relatively I think simple question, as we look at sort of the bottom line guidance, it hasn't really changed much, but you've put Europe on a discount basis.
 So that should be about a $400 million benefit.
-Is basically the pressure that you're seeing, or the deterioration in North American market just generally the offset?
-Or is that an oversimplification?
-And are there other factors that are at work there?
+Is basically the pressure that you're seeing, or the deterioration in North America market just generally the offset?
+Or is that a oversimplification?
+And are there other factors that are at work here?

 Charles K. Stevens - General Motors Co.